ollicle/BBEdit-ESLint/README.md

 ### Bring your own ESLint

 As noted in the requirements, this package does not install ESLint itself.
-The contained script presumes `eslint` is [installed](http://eslint.org/docs/user-guide/command-line-interface) and [configured](http://eslint.org/docs/user-guide/configuring) with a configuration file (such as .eslintrc.js or a `eslintConfig` field in a package.json).
+The contained script presumes `eslint` is [installed](http://eslint.org/docs/user-guide/command-line-interface) and [configured](http://eslint.org/docs/user-guide/configuring) with a configuration file (such as eslint.config.js or a `eslintConfig` field in a package.json).

+The script calls eslint with the `--format compact` option.
+The compact formatter is no longer part of core ESLint.
+Install it manually with `npm install -D eslint-formatter-compact`.

 ## Usage